aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `accumulated_rewards`

 Return the accumulated rewards that have not been distributed to the provided shareholder.
-Caller can also pass the beneficiary address instead of shareholder address.

-This errors out if the vesting contract with the provided address doesn't exist.
+Caller can also pass<br/> the beneficiary address instead of shareholder address.<br/><br/> This errors out if the vesting contract with the provided address doesn&apos;t exist.

 <pre><code>&#35;[view]<br/>public fun accumulated_rewards(vesting_contract_address: address, shareholder_or_beneficiary: address): u64<br/></code></pre>